grame-cncm/faustdoc/mkdocs/docs/manual/compiler.md

 # Using the Faust Compiler

 While the Faust compiler is available in different forms (e.g., [Embedded Compiler](../embedding), etc.), its most "common" one is the command line version, which can be invoked using the `faust` command.
-It translates a Faust program into code in a wide range of languages (C, O-C++, C++, Rust, JAVA, JavaScript, ASM JavaScript, LLVM, C-LLVM, FIR, and WebAssembly).
+It translates a Faust program into code in a wide range of languages (C, O-C++, C++, Rust, JAVA, LLVM, C-LLVM, FIR, and WebAssembly).
 The generated code can be wrapped into an optional *architecture file* allowing to directly produce a fully operational program.

 A typical call of the Faust command line compiler is: